amonica74/ObjectDatabases/README.md

 <h2>Packages List</h2>
-+_moodbms_ – contains the two classes DBManager and SchemaManager for the opening, close and configuration of the database and the management of the schema
++ _moodbms_ – contains the two classes DBManager and SchemaManager for the opening, close and configuration of the database and the management of the schema
- + _myoodbms.dbclasses_ – Contains base classes of the oodbms: Type, Instance, Method, Relationship, BaseDBClass, RelationType
++ _myoodbms.dbclasses_ – contains base classes of the oodbms: Type, Instance, Method, Relationship, BaseDBClass, RelationType
-   +_myoodbms.dbutils_ – Contains helpers for the db operations
++ _myoodbms.dbutils_ – contains helpers for the db operations
- + _myoodbms.querylanguage_  - Contains classes used to perform queries and dynamic collections.
++ _myoodbms.querylanguage_ -contains classes used to perform queries and dynamic collections.
-+ _myoodbms.querylanguage.operators_ – Contains classes used to extend QBE mechanism of db4o.
-In order to provide more functionalities, you have simply to create new classes derived from ComparisonObject.
++ _myoodbms.querylanguage.operators_ – contains classes used to extend QueryByExample mechanism of db4o.
+In order to provide more functionalities, you have simply to create new classes derived from _ComparisonObject_.
-+ _myoodbms.template_- Contains classes created by the developer, that are  used to generate the database schema.
++ _myoodbms.template_- contains classes created by the developer, that are  used to generate the database schema.
 + _myoodbms.utils_ –  General utils for theproject
-+_serverapp_ - Wrapper classes automatically generate from templates.
++ _serverapp_ - Wrapper classes automatically generate from templates.
-These classes inherit from myoodbms.dbclasses.BaseDBClass  and wrap the functions needed to provide persistence.
+These classes inherit from _myoodbms.dbclasses.BaseDBClass_ and wrap the functions needed to provide persistence.
 These have to used by the developer.
-+_myoodbms.Test_ – contains classes to test the project.
-The main 2 classes are TestApp, that creates some objects, retrieves them, sets some attributes values and executes some methods, and TestQuery, that tests the query mechanism and contains several examples about the different possibilities offered by the QL of the system)
++ _myoodbms.Test_ – contains classes to test the project.
+The main 2 classes are _TestApp_, that creates some objects, retrieves them, sets some attributes values and executes some methods, and _TestQuery_, that tests the query mechanism and contains several examples about the different possibilities offered by the Query Language of the system)

 <h2>External Libraries</h2>

- + beanshell
++ BeanShell
-+ eclipse plugin
++ Eclipse plugin
 + db40 OODBMS